jfrog/terraform-provider-artifactory/docs/resources/security_policy.md

 page_title: "xray_security_policy Resource - terraform-provider-xray"
 subcategory: ""
 description: |-
-  Creates an xray policy using V2 of the underlying APIs.
+  Creates an Xray policy using V2 of the underlying APIs.
 Please note: It's only compatible with Bearer token auth method (Identity and Access => Access Tokens
 ---

 # xray_security_policy (Resource)

-Creates an xray policy using V2 of the underlying APIs.
+Creates an Xray policy using V2 of the underlying APIs.
 Please note: It's only compatible with Bearer token auth method (Identity and Access => Access Tokens

 ## Example Usage